What is Adobe Sign?

 Is e-signing legal?

 Yes.
 Electronic signatures are legally binding in nearly every industrialized nation, and even less-developed countries are beginning to enact e-signature laws.
 In 2000, the United States passed the ESIGN Act, making e-signatures legal for virtually all uses.
 In 1999, the European Union passed an electronic signature directive that member states used as the foundation for country-specific laws.
-Now, the European Union regulation on electronic identification and trust services (eIDAS) is set to take effect in July 2016, creating a single, standardized regulation for all 28 member states.
+In 2016, the European Union's eIDAS set of regulations took effect in all 28 member states, creating a single, standardized regulation.
 Other countries have enacted similar laws as well.
 To learn more, read the Global Guide to Electronic Signature Law.

 What security and legal regulations does Adobe Sign comply with?